Mercedosaurus Rex at Indianapolic Park

 According to this theory, the power of the 500I engine had, to some extent, hidden the shortcomings of the PC23 chassis at Indy quite a bit, still enabling the car to be a dominant outright winner.
 However, it is far from unimaginable that if Team Penske had used at least one of the PC23s with the regular Ilmor/D engine the drivers would have discovered what Stefan Johansson and Emerson Fittipaldi found out the hard way in 1995 when they practiced their PC23-IC108s.

-However, there were no PC23-Ilmor/Ds at Indy in 1994.
+However, there were no PC23-Ilmor/Ds at Indy in May 1994.
 Of the seven PC23 chassis in existence, six of them were built up as PC23-500I.
-What happened to the seventh chassis during May ’94 is unknown.
+The seventh chassis remained Ilmor/D-powered that month and was used in the week between Bump Day and Carb Day for some tests at Milwaukee.
 The only 2.65-litre quadcam-engined Penskes at IMS were 1993-type PC22s.
 Team Penske itself had entered one such car with a 265/D engine, and a second PC22 with an updated ’93 Ilmor 265/C engine, designated C+.
 These two were backups and initially not intended to be used for the race at all.

 PC22-Ilmor/Ds were also entered by Team Bettenhausen for Stefan Johansson and Gary Bettenhausen and these two cars were primary cars, intended to be raced.
 Johansson made the field with ease, Bettenhausen had the speed but crashed once too often during late practice sessions and missed the race.